-(1) Overlapping rates are those of local and county governments that apply within the City of West Orange.
-Not all overlapping rates apply to all City of West Orange property owners (e.g., the rates for special districts apply only to the proportion of the government's property owners whose property is located within the geographic boundaries of the special district).

-(2) Orange County tax rate includes Orange County Navigation & Port District, Orange County Drainage District, and Orange County Lateral Roads tax rates.
+- (1) Overlapping rates are those of local and county governments that apply within the City of West Orange.
+Not all overlapping rates apply to all City of West Orange property owners (e.g., the rates for special districts apply only to the proportion of the government's property owners whose property is located within the geographic boundaries of the special district). - (2) Orange County tax rate includes Orange County Navigation & Port District, Orange County Drainage District, and Orange County Lateral Roads tax rates. - (3) The City of West Orange only has a maintenance tax rate.
+The City has not levied a debt service tax in the last ten fiscal years.